richcode43/youtubeClone/README.md

-This is a clone for the youtube official website with similiar functionalitiend pages
+This is a clone for the youtube official website with similiar functionalities and pages